genesisgabiola/beginner-javascript/04-the-dom/README.md

 A big part of working with JavaScript in the Web Browser is interacting with elements on a page such as:

-- Clicks
+- clicks
-- Scrolls
+- scrolls
-- Add/remove or modify elements
+- add/remove or modify elements
-- Add/remove classes to the elements to trigger css animations
+- add/remove classes to the elements to trigger css animations
-- Fetch a new data
+- fetch a new data
-- Play music and videos
+- play music and videos

 **Note**: Very helpful to understand the concepts of the DOM like events, elements and classes when you are planning to use a JavaScript framework.

 ### The `window` object

-- Global scope of the browser
+- global scope of the browser
-- Where all the global variables are stored
+- where all the global variables are stored
-- Helpful properties like:
+- helpful properties like:
   - `location` displays the current tab location
   - `innerWidth` displays the actual width of the browser
-- It is everything about the currently open window including browser bar. tabs, scrollbars, etc
+- it is everything about the currently open window including browser bar. tabs, scrollbars, etc

 ### The `document` object

-- Responsible for everything starting `<!DOCTYPE html>`, `<html>` to `</html>`
+- responsible for everything starting `<!DOCTYPE html>`, `<html>` to `</html>`
-- Not concerned with browser bar, tabs, scrollbars, etc
+- not concerned with browser bar, tabs, scrollbars, etc

 ### The `navigator` object

-- Higher level than `window` object
+- higher level than `window` object
-- Displays information about the browser
+- displays information about the browser
-- Including the connected device itself, like webcam, audio, battery level, GPS coordinates, and other specific features live on navigator
+- including the connected device itself, like webcam, audio, battery level, GPS coordinates, and other specific features live on navigator

 ## Selecting Elements